Planning a trip Down Under? This epic Australia bucket list has tonnes of inspiration!

 Kakadu is also a fabulous place to learn more about Aboriginal Australians, who have occupied this land for at least 40,000 years.
-This national park is a UNESCO World Heritage Site where you can view rock art from thousands of years ago and participate in a traditional welcoming ceremony.
+This national park is a UNESCO World Heritage Site where you can view rock art from thousands of years ago or spot crocs.

 While you can do a day trip to Kakadu, don’t do this – as I mentioned, spend a few days here.

 Marvel at Devil’s Marbles

 With an Outback as big as Australia’s, you’d expect to see plenty of strange sights.
 And one of the strangest is Devil’s Marbles (Karlu Karlu’ in the local Alyawarre language), huge rock formations that resemble giant marbles in the desert.

 In local lore, the rocks are the eggs of the Rainbow Serpent, the creator god who plays a central role in Aboriginal art and storytelling.